 Given its sheer size and dominance online, Facebook is worth the effort but this algorithm change requires a new approach.

-What do we know about the Facebook algorithm?
+What do we know about the Facebook algorithm in 2019?

 - A post is served to a small percentage of users to measure initial engagement